srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 #### Task 3: Add the provisioning code

-In this task, you will implement code for the Main method, device provisioning, device twin properties.
+In this task, you will enter code that completes the implementation associated with the Main method, device provisioning, device twin properties.

 1. In the code editor pane for the Program.cs file, locate the `// INSERT Main method below here` comment.